 What’s that, I’ve been playing yet another psychological thriller this week?
 I’ve lost count of how many games within this genre I’ve played and reviewed over the last 12-months, each one slightly altering the gameplay so they can deliver their creepy and spine-tingling narratives through a unique and exciting experience.
 Those Who Remain is the latest nightmare-inducing horror game which I’ve bravely seen through from the title screen to the end credits, an achievement which I’m proud of due to how scared these games make me!

 This game is yet another narrative-focused thriller from publisher Wired Productions, hot on the heels of Close to the Sun and Deliver Us The Moon, two equally immersive narrative adventures.
 However, the developer this time is Camel 101, a three-man indie development team.
-Taking inspiration from popular TV shows such as Twin Peaks and Stranger Things, not to mention a few infamous movies such as The Shining, Those Who Remain is a strange story which really tests your morality and, in some instances, your patience too.
+Taking inspiration from popular TV shows such as Twin Peaks and Stranger Things, not to mention a few infamous movies such as The Shining, Those Who Remain is a strange story that really tests your morality and, in some instances, your patience too.

 So, grab your adult diaper, turn off the lights, and cuddle your teddy, as we enter the town of Dormont to try and figure out what the hell is going on…